Master Psychiatric Care with Professional Diploma in Disorders and Treatment

 - Develop awareness of how anxiety impacts daily functioning and quality of life

-- Understand the key symptoms and subtypes of mood disorders
+- Understand key symptoms and subtypes of mood disorders

-- Examine biological, psychological, and social influences on mood dysregulation
+- Examine biological, psychological, and social influences on mood regulation

 - Explore treatment approaches including medication and cognitive therapies